GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 * This is disabled by default.

 ### Show Section Break Description
 * The [*Section Break* field](https://docs.gravityforms.com/section-break/) allows you to enter a label and description.
-By default, a PDF will only show a section break's *label* but enabling this option will also show the description.
+By default, a PDF will only show a section break's *label*.
+Enabling this option will also show the description.
 * This is disabled by default.

 ### Enable Conditional Logic